assaabloy-ppi/salt-channel-swift/README.md

 Salt Channel
 ------------

-Salt Channel is a simple, light-weight secure channel protocol based on TweetNaCl by Bernstein et al. Salt Channel is "Powered by Curve25519".
+Salt Channel is a simple, light-weight secure channel protocol based on [TweetNaCl](http://tweetnacl.cr.yp.to/) by Bernstein et al. Salt Channel is "Powered by Curve25519".

 Salt Channel is simpler than TLS and works well on small embedded processors.
 It has a lower handshake overhead.
-See this comparison.
 Salt Channel always uses mutual authentication and forward secrecy.
 The protocol supports secret client IDs.

 The development of the code in this repository and the protocol itself has been